LoyolaChicagoCS/gradhandbook/source/regulations.rst

-If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email the department secretary to register you.Â This does not generally make sense in your first semester but is possible in exceptional circumstances.
+If you are doing an independent project for Comp 490, you need to find a faculty member to supervise your project and have the faculty supervisor email the department secretary to register you.
+This does not generally make sense in your first semester but is possible in exceptional circumstances.
 It helps if you and the faculty member are familiar with each other.

-The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on. Â The supervisor then forwards the email with his or her approval to the department administration. Â These courses are for 1-6 credits. Â See the section below on variable hour courses.
+The typical approach is for the student to confirm the details of the agreement in an email to the faculty supervisor, being sure to include the exact course, semester and credit hours your have agreed on.
+The supervisor then forwards the email with his or her approval to the department administration.
+These courses are for 1-6 credits.
+See the section below on variable hour courses.
 We rarely allow students to take more than 6 total credits for the sum of Independent Study and Intersnhips but, again, allow it in exceptional circumstances.